Ren0k/Project-Atmospheric-Drag/README.md

 Body lift is however important, the 'deflectionLiftCoeff' is usually quite a high value and induced drag can be significant.
 Body lift also uses the **liftMultiplier**, and body lift has its own spline curves in the physics file.
-You now understand why in the image above, the fuselage parts do not have light blue arrows attached.

 ## Airbrakes  <a name="airbrakes"></a>